publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395w–4.md

 [Pub.
 L. 101–239, title VI, § 6102(e)(11)][/us/pl/101/239/s6102/e/11], Dec.
 19, 1989, [103 Stat.
 2188][/us/stat/103/2188], as amended by [Pub.
 L. 101–508, title IV, § 4118(f)(2)(E)][/us/pl/101/508/s4118/f/2/E], Nov.
 5, 1990, [104 Stat.
 1388–70][/us/stat/104/1388-70], provided that:

-> “By September 1, 1990, the Secretary of Health and Human Services shall develop a Model Fee Schedule, using the methodology set forth in section 1848 of the Social Security Act \[this section\].
+> “By September 1, 1990, the Secretary of Health and Human Services shall develop a Model Fee Schedule, using the methodology set forth in section 1848 of the Social Security Act \[[42 U.S.C.
+1395w–4][/us/usc/t42/s1395w–4]\].
 The Model Fee Schedule shall include as many services as the Secretary of Health and Human Services concludes can be assigned valid relative values.
 The Secretary of Health and Human Services shall submit the Model Fee Schedule to the appropriate committees of Congress and make it generally available to the public.”

 ----------